digger1213/CruiserImproved/README.md

 - \[Client\] Fixed Baboon Hawks requiring very high speed to run over.
 - \[Client\] Fixed controls continuing to work in the Cruiser while typing in chat or the pause menu is open.
 - \[Client\] Fixed slow collisions dealing 2 damage to entities clientside (thanks to [Buttery Stancakes](https://github.com/ButteryStancakes))
-- \[Client\] Fixed cruiser colliding with players standing on it, or colliding with entities standing in the back.
+- \[Client\] Fixed Cruiser colliding with players standing on it, or colliding with entities standing in the back.
+- \[Client\] Fixed passengers being able to exit the Cruiser into walls, which would often launch both the player and the Cruiser.
+- \[Client\] Improved driver and passenger exit space check.
+Player will be placed into the seat instead of outside if there is little or no room, such as when magneted to the ship.

 ### Feedback